Dylancer1998/awesome-visual-localization-papers/README.md

 <details>
 <summary> <b>【Wide area localization on mobile phones】</b> Clemens Arth.
 ISMAR, 2009</summary>
-The first step is reconstruction and save the result by PVS(potentially visible sets).
+<b> More detailed notes in the notes branch.</b> The first step is reconstruction and save the result by PVS(potentially visible sets).
 Then feature matching and pose etismation...
-In a normal relocalization way.<b> More detailed notes in the notes branch.</b>
+In a normal relocalization way.
 </details>

 <details>